Chase-Hao/Hao_Portfolio/content/projects/distance efficacy/1_water_distance.md

 5. Iterate commuter file to calculate distance from every CEO's home address (and HQ address) to every waterbody (every golf course) and then get the **minimum distance**.

 ### Plot map
 Use **three different layers** of geodata (coastline, state border, waterbody) to plot the **background**.
 Add annotation for each state.
-Then Scatter plot commuters home addresses
+Then Scatter plot commuters home addresses.